CATALOGUE – Please hold your mouse over the ‘Catalogue’ tab to find the number you require.

 COMMENTS: In the story of Christ’s Parable of the Labourers in the Vineyard, the owner of a vineyard went out four times in one day to hire labourers.
 At the end of the day he paid everyone the same amount, but those who had worked all day complained.
 They were told that they should not begrudge the landlord’s generosity and should accept what they had agreed.
 The purpose of the story was to explain the difference between worldly and spiritual rewards and God’ mercy.
 In the drawing, the landlord, seated at his desk with an account-book and pen, turns to reply to two workers.
 One doffs his cap with his left hand, which was first shown pointing across his chest, and indicates his (unseen) colleagues to the left with his right hand.
 The second labourer appears on the point of signing his receipt with the pen offered by the landlord while holding his left hand to his chest in a gesture of humility.

 The attribution to Drost should not diminish our appreciation of the drawing’s finer qualities: the poise and balance of the figure group, with the vineyard-owner emphasised by an arch above him; the interaction of the figures through their individual gestures and characterisations; and the economy of the lines that describe them.
 They reveal Drost to have been capable of emulating his master closely, and it is therefore no surprise that the drawing was for so long considered to be by Rembrandt himself.
 However, another, inferior version of the subject, apparently by the same artist (Benesch 0604), reveals that his achievements were uneven, and lacked Rembrandt’s consistency.
 The composition is less compact, the spatial relationships are unclear and the details of the figures less securely drawn.
-It may be that this other version preceded the more successful Turin drawing, which greatly improves on these shortcomings.
+It may be that this other version (and perhaps also the Rijksmuseum’s drawing) preceded the more successful Turin drawing, which greatly improves on these shortcomings.
 Compare also the treatment of the subject in Benesch 0605.
-Rembrandt made a painting of the subject some 15 years before, in 1637.[2]

 Condition: Somewhat light-struck and foxed, otherwise good.